Nyali Constituency

 Nyali is a constituency in Kenya.
 It is one of six constituencies in Mombasa County.
-It was carved out of Kisauni Constituency after the promulgation of the New Constitution of Kenya, 2010.
+It was created from Kisauni Constituency after the promulgation of the New Constitution of Kenya in 2010.
 It was established for the 2013 General Elections.
-The current MP is the former journalist Mohammed Ali alias Jicho Pevu who won the elections on an Independent Ticket.
+The current MP is a former journalist, Mohammed Ali alias Jicho Pevu who initially won the elections on an Independent Ticket and returned under the UDA in 2022.